 - NAP Citations: Business citations from directories like Angie’s List, BBB, & HomeAdvisor

 - Social Media: Business profiles on Facebook, Instagram, LinkedIn, Twitter, & YouTube

 The local portion of search engine optimization has become increasingly critical over the last decade.
-This is especially true for plumbing services.
+Plumbing services are one of the top industries for local SEO.
 As Google has integrated location data like geo-coordinates into their search algorithm, they can now display results dynamically based on the searcher’s current location.

 - Google Maps: Verified business location on Google Maps